LiaXLiang/LiaXLiang.github.io/_posts/Leetcode_Notes/Matrix Problem/2025-08-10-48-rotate-image.md

       - For odd 𝑛, the middle cell is a single element and does not need rotation.

 2. Iterate within a layer:

    For each element in the current layer, perform 4-way swap.

-   - Why go up to (n + 1) / 2?
+   - For each layer i, we process elements starting from the top-left corner `(i, i)` and move rightwards along the top edge of the ring.
-     -
+   - However, we exclude the last column of the top edge (i.e., j goes from i to n - 1 - i), because the last element in the top edge (`(i, n - 1 - i)`) is part of the first 4-way swap and will be handled automatically.

 ### Solution
 ```java